Gerresheimer: History

+Gerresheimer AG, 2007–present

 The company was taken public (again) in June 2007 after its name had been shortened to Gerresheimer AG.
 It has been included in the German MDAX stock exchange index since December 2008.

-The company's headquarters are still in Düsseldorf.
+The company's headquarters remain in Düsseldorf.

 In 2007 Gerresheimer AG bought the Wilden Group, which today trades under the name of Gerresheimer Regensburg GmbH and is part of the Medical Systems business unit in the Plastic & Devices division.
 In 2011 Gerresheimer acquired Brazilian company Tampas Herméticas Védat, which is now known as Gerresheimer Plásticos São Paulo Ltda.
 In April 2012 Gerresheimer acquired a majority shareholding in the Indian company Neutral Glass & Allied Industries Pvt.
 Ltd., followed by Triveni Polymers Ltd. Pvt., a plastic packaging manufacturer for the regulated Indian market, in December of the same year.
 With five production facilities in South America, six in China and seven in India, Gerresheimer is now represented in the fast-growing emerging markets.

 In September 2015 Gerresheimer acquired Centor.

 In November 2015 Gerresheimer sold its tubing operations to the US company Corning Inc. Gerresheimer and Corning have also set up a joint venture to accelerate innovations for the pharmaceutical glass packaging market.

 Gerresheimer sold Kimble Chase, a joint venture with Chase Scientific Glass, Inc. based in Rockwood, Tennessee/USA, to the Duran Group, a portfolio company of One Equity Partners on November 1, 2016.

-In July 2018 Gerresheimer bought the Swiss medical technology company Sensile Medical, a manufacturer of micropumps and founded the new division Advanced Technologies.
+In July 2018 Gerresheimer bought the Swiss medical technology company Sensile Medical, a manufacturer of micropumps, and founded the new division Advanced Technologies.

-Since the end of February 2019, 60% of respimetrix has been owned by Gerresheimer AG.
+Since the end of February 2019, 60% of Respimetrix has been owned by Gerresheimer AG.
 Respimetrix is located in the Advanced Technologies division and is active in the area of inhalation measurement.

-In the first half of 2021, the plant in Skopje, the Republic of North Macedonia was completed.
+In the first half of 2021, the plant in Skopje, the Republic of North Macedonia, was completed.

 Sustainability is a key pillar of Gerresheimer's corporate strategy.
 In 2021, the company became a Signator of the United Nations Global Compact (UNCG), making it a member of the world's largest sustainability initiative.
-With regard to renewable energy, the company has set a goal: by 2030, 100% of the electricity consumption should come from renewable sources.
+Concerning renewable energy, the company has set a goal: by 2030, 100% of the electricity consumption should come from renewable sources.
 The Gerresheimer site in Boleslawiec started using electricity from 100% renewable sources in 2021, from wind, solar, water and biomass sources.
 The company's carbon footprint was reduced by 13% compared to the base year.

 With a strong focus on occupational safety, the accident rate was reduced by 36% in the 2021 financial year.